-When it comes to making sure you’re heard on the battlefield nothing quite beats having a dedicated standalone USB microphone.
-As much as headset mics have improved over the years, they still can’t hold a candle to the wind when it comes to a plugin full-sized microphone.
-Better yet, you can now pick-up some fairly serious kit for well below the $100/£100 price point, making them affordable even to the most stringent of people.
+When it comes to making sure you’re heard on the battlefield, nothing quite beats having a dedicated standalone USB microphone.
+As much as the best gaming headset mics have improved over the years, they still can’t hold a candle to the wind when it comes to a plug-in, full-sized microphone.
+Better yet, you can now pick-up some of the best gaming microphones--or at least a fairly serious one -- for well below $100/£100, making them affordable even to gamers with tight budgets.

 Quick Shopping Tips

 A microphone’s polar pattern is the area around it in which noise is picked up.
 A hypercardioid pattern creates an extremely narrow cone around one side of the mic, so it’s ‘listening’ to a really selective area and blocking out the rest.
 At the other end of the spectrum, omnidirectional mics are listening out in - you guessed it - all directions.
 Some gaming mics offer a selection of polar patterns, whereas others might only offer one.

 - Cardioid: This is the most commonly found polar pattern because it’s the best suited to recording one vocal.
 Variations, like hypercardioid or supercardioid, narrow the polar pattern down to pick up audio from a narrow area, allowing you to point it at a particular source and pick up only that sound.

 - Bidirectional or figure-8: Is so-called because it creates two fields of polarity, one on each side of the mic.
 Think of it like taping two hypercardioid mics together and having them face opposite ways.
 It's ideal for recording two vocals at once -- one on either side of the mic.
 It’s always better to use separate mics to do this if possible, though.